michaelbulaongdev/portfolio/README.md

 # Create React App

-This project was created using Create React App and deployed to Vercel.
+This project was created using Create React App with Material UI and Tailwind CSS, and deployed via Vercel.

 ## Deploy Your Own